SkillsUnion/tamkeen-cloud/security/user-permission-access.md

-# **User Permissions and Access in AWS**
+### **User Permissions and Access in AWS**

 ---

 #### **AWS Identity and Access Management (IAM)**

-AWS Identity and Access Management (IAM) allows you to manage access to AWS services and resources securely.
-With IAM, you can configure access based on your organization’s security needs using several key features:
+AWS Identity and Access Management (IAM) allows secure management of access to AWS services and resources.
+With IAM, organizations can configure access based on specific security needs using the following key features:

 - IAM users, groups, and roles
 - IAM policies
 - Multi-factor authentication (MFA)

-Best practices for each of these features are also covered in this module.
+Best practices for these features are highlighted in this module.

 ---

 #### **AWS Account Root User**

-When creating an AWS account, you start with a root user, which has full access to all services and resources.
-However, AWS best practices recommend limiting the use of the root user to critical tasks (e.g., changing account details).
-Instead, the root user should be used to create IAM users with specific permissions for everyday tasks.
+When an AWS account is created, it starts with a root user that has complete access to all services and resources.
+However, AWS best practices recommend using the root user only for critical tasks (such as changing account details).
+The root user should be used to create IAM users with specific permissions for regular operations.

 ![alt text](image-1.png)